ADVERBS OF DEGREE

 - He didn’t work hard enough to pass the exam.

 - She’s not old enough to get married.

 - You’re too young to have grandchildren!

 - The painting was very beautiful. (adjective)

 - He worked very quickly. (adverb)

-- The girl was ugly OR The girl was not very beautiful
+- The house was ugly OR The house was not very beautiful

 - He worked slowly OR He didn’t work very quickly.

 - Very expresses a fact: He speaks very quickly.

 - Too suggests there is a problem: He speaks too quickly (for me to understand).